Wāqwāq (manga)

-Wāqwāq is set a world where humans have black blood and fear belligerent creatures known as "machines", entrusting their salvation on the Guardians—humans who possess weapons that give them supernatural powers—, and on the red-blooded Kami.
-The series focuses on Shio, a Guardian who meets Matsuda, who is believed to be Kami, and starts a journey in which he faces other adversaries who wants Kami's power.
-Its art and story was initially said to be confusing by some critics, but others stated that these aspects get better as the manga progress.
+Wāqwāq is set in a world where humans have black blood and fear belligerent creatures known as "machines", entrusting their salvation on the Guardians, humans who possess weapons that give them supernatural powers, and on the red-blooded Kami.
+The series focuses on Shio, a Guardian who meets Matsuda, who is believed to be a Kami, and starts a journey in which he faces other adversaries who want Kami power.
+Its art and story were initially said to be confusing by some critics, but others stated that these aspects get better as the manga progresses.
 It was described as a typical shōnen, but its characters and action have received mostly praise.